Redesigning Filter Logic & Product Discovery for a Grocery E-Commerce Platform

 Key Metrics

-The design was launched as an A/B test, and commercial metrics and customer satisfaction were measured.
-The test had a positive impact on customer and commercial satisfaction.
+The redesigned filters were launched as an A/B test, tracking both commercial metrics and customer satisfaction.
+The results showed a positive lift in engagement and conversion, confirming the new system’s impact on usability and overall experience.

 To see how the filters please check: Dunnes.com, Shoprite.com, Foodland.com, Saveonfood.com, etc., or download the apps.